The holy grail of recruitment is finding a quick, easy, and accurate way to automate candidate shortlisting.

-Again, remember to keep your shortlisting criteria consistent across all candidates to avoid legal and discrimination issues.
+Remember to keep your process consistent across all candidates to avoid legal and discrimination issues.

 The best way to determine the length of your shortlist is to work backwards from the average conversion rates in your own recruitment process.
 As a reference point, the industry average application to interview conversion rate is 12%, the interview to offer conversion rate is 17%, and the offer to accepted conversion rate is 89%.

-Traditionally, resume screening and shortlisting was a manual process.
+Traditionally, screening and shortlisting candidates were manual processes.
 These days, a job opening receives 250 resumes on average, which can take up to 23 hours per hire just to screen resumes, rate each candidate using your scorecard, and determine your final candidate shortlist.

-Recruiters and talent acquisition leaders realized long ago this was a major problem, so they turned to technology to the rescue: the Applicant Tracking System (ATS) was invented.
+Recruiters and talent acquisition leaders realized long ago this was a major problem, so they turned to technology: the Applicant Tracking System (ATS) was invented.
 In many ways, ATS software has been a boon.
 Of the organizations who use one, 94% say an ATS improved their hiring process.

 Unfortunately, some of these strengths of an ATS have become their weaknesses.
 It’s become common knowledge that most ATS software use keyword matching to screen resumes, which has led to candidates gaming the system through keyword stuffing on their resumes.

-Traditional ATS software wasn’t designed to improve its matching and shortlisting function by learning which candidates who went on to become successful and unsuccessful employees.
+Traditional ATS software wasn’t designed to improve how it shortlists candidates by learning which ones went on to become successful and unsuccessful employees.
 That means each new req needs to re-invent the wheel, even for the same roles you’ve filled previously.

 In a nutshell, intelligent shortlisting is adding functionality to an existing ATS that allows it to rate, rank, and shortlist candidates beyond keyword matching.

 Initial results are extremely promising.
-Companies that have adopted people analytics and algorithms into their recruitment process have seen their turnover rates decrease by 35%, performance increase by 20%, and revenue per employee improve by 4%.
+Companies that have adopted these types of algorithms into their recruitment process have seen their turnover rates decrease by 35%, performance increase by 20%, and revenue per employee improve by 4%.

-Remember to bookmark this post and keep it as a resource to answer all of your shortlisting questions!
+Remember to bookmark this post and keep it as a resource to answer all of your shortlist questions!